Custom connection implementation

 &state=null

-Resume connection state
+### Resume connection state <a href="#resume-connection-state" id="resume-connection-state"></a>

 Immediately after the connection or source is created, we may need additional information or an SCA to perform the first synchronization of the connection.
-According to the state of the connection or the source (either obtained in the API response or as a parameter of the redirect URI), you must take the steps described in the guide dedicated to connection state handling.
+According to the `state` of the connection or the source (either obtained in the API response or as a parameter of the redirect URI), you must take the steps described in [the guide dedicated to connection state handling](/documentation/integration-guides/sca-and-connection-states.md).

-Activate bank accounts and subscriptions
+### Activate bank accounts and subscriptions <a href="#activate-bank-accounts-and-subscriptions" id="activate-bank-accounts-and-subscriptions"></a>

-After a new connection or source is added and synced, new bank accounts and subscriptions are discovered and made available in the API.
 However, due to GDPR enforcement, full synchronization is not enabled on these resources as an explicit and dedicated end-user approval is required.
-By default, they are flagged with the disabled property.
+By default, they are flagged with the `disabled` property.

 GET https://{domain}.biapi.pro/2.0/users/me/connections/{connectionId}/accounts?all